salilagarwal18/bcloud_elementor_extender/readme.md

 ## TODO

---- Sanitize the data - Send the same request using Postman and test.
+--- Validating the data - Send the same request using Postman and test. - Elementor is also not doing validation
+    for number field, for example.
---- Resetting of Range and calculator field after form submission.
+--- Resetting of Range and calculator field after form submission. - done on 23 July

 ## How to set-up UnitTest for PHP